 re:Post Community Guidelines

-AWS re:Post is a question-and-answer (Q&A) service for the Amazon Web Services (AWS) community.
+AWS re:Post is a cloud knowledge service for the Amazon Web Services (AWS) community.
 The mission of re:Post is to provide an environment where every AWS customer feels welcomed to ask questions and share their knowledge about AWS services.
 Anyone can access re:Post, but to interact with the community, you must sign in with your AWS credentials.

 Before using re:Post, please familiarize yourself with these Community Guidelines.
 Failure to follow these Community Guidelines may result in removal of your posts or loss of access to re:Post.